-As an art collector, you may want to sell pre-owned art for a few reasons.
-Perhaps you have recently invested in a new body of work and need to make some space in your home.
+You may want to sell pre-owned art for a few reasons as an art collector.
+Perhaps you have recently invested in a new body of work and need to make space in your home.
 Maybe you’re an artist’s estate looking to sell off some older pieces.

 One of the biggest challenges people face when selling art is pricing.
 It can be challenging to gauge how much to ask for a piece when you don’t have any previous sales to compare it to.
 It would be best to consider the cost of shipping and whether or not you will be offering a warranty.

 Another challenge is marketing your artwork.
-You need to make sure you target the right audience and that your listing stands out among the competition.
+You need to ensure you target the right audience and that your listing stands out among the competition.

 If you are interested in selling used art but do not know where to begin, don’t worry.
 Here are a few tips to help you get started.